6 Foods for Glowing Skin

 Find out what other 5 foods are hidden sources of vitamin C.

-Research has linked eating plenty of vitamin C with a reduced risk of developing wrinkles and dry skin as we get older.
+Research has linked eating plenty of vitamin C with a reduced risk of developing wrinkles and dry skin as we age.

 Ways to add more bell peppers to your meals